- Every new move is a step forward.

-Shanghai, July 10, 2020– SenseTime, the world-leading artificial intelligence (AI) company, hosted an industry forum themed, "AI+: Innovate for a Better Tomorrow" onsite and online at the World Artificial Intelligence Conference (WAIC) 2020 today.
+Shanghai, July 10, 2020– SenseTime, a leading global artificial intelligence (AI) company, hosted an industry forum themed, "AI+: Innovate for a Better Tomorrow" onsite and online at the World Artificial Intelligence Conference (WAIC) 2020 today.
 Prominent scholars and industry leaders from all over the world attended the forum to share their views and vision on how AI technology is empowering various industries to transform and create a better future.
 Co-founder and CEO of SenseTime, Xu Li, also announced a strategic upgrade of its open source framework, OpenMMLab, during the forum.

 OpenMMLab was established in 2018 by the Multimedia Lab (MMLab), a joint laboratory between SenseTime and The Chinese University of Hong Kong, aiming to promote academic exchange and improve reproducibility of algorithms.
 Over the past two years, the popularity of OpenMMLab has grown among AI researchers as many algorithms and AI toolboxes on this platform are made freely available.
 It is expected that after the upgrade, the platform will be able to grant public access to over one hundred algorithms and 600 pre-trained models that cover over ten research directions.